 If these treatments don’t relieve your pain sufficiently or if your lower back discomfort keeps returning, then it’s time to visit Dr. Skovrlj to find a more permanent solution.
 Depending on your condition’s severity, there are several treatment options to choose from, including the two most common surgical methods used to treat your condition:

 - Laminectomy.
 Also referred to as decompression surgery, a laminectomy removes the back part of your vertebra that protects the spinal canal.
 This provides more space for nerves so there’s no pinching.

 - Minimally Invasive Laminectomy.
 This minimally invasive spine surgery relieves the pressure caused by the bone spurs.

 - Discectomy.
 A simple procedure that involves removing pieces of the errant disc that’s pressing either on your spinal cord or a nerve root.

 - Spinal fusion.
 Your neurosurgeon fuses the lumbar vertebra, using bone or bone-like material as a graft to form one larger vertebra.
 This fusion reduces pain and discomfort generated by the friction of the two bones shifting against each other.

 If you’re suffering from lower back pain, don’t hesitate to contact NU-Spine in Edison, NJ.
 Dr. Skovrlj is an expert in the field and can accurately diagnose your condition.
 Then he can offer lumbar degenerative disc disease treatment options.
-Contact the specialist today to set up your initial consultation.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the specialist today to set up your initial consultation.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey